integromat/vscode-apps-sdk/README.md

 ![Edit icon context](./resources/readme/iconChange_01.png)

-A new view will appear and you'll see the preview of the current app icon as the app module.
+A new view will appear and you'll see the preview of the current app's icon as the app module.

 ![Icon preview](./resources/readme/iconChange_02.png)

 You can change the icon by clicking the `Change icon` button.
 The icon has to be in PNG format, exactly 512x512 pixel sized.
-The file upload dialog will appear and after you confirm the chosen icon, it will be uploaded to the Integromat.
+The file upload dialog will appear and after you confirm the chosen icon, it will be uploaded back to Integromat.
 The change icon view will close and the new icon will appear in the left tree.

 ## General controls of the Apps SDK

 ### Editing the source code

 To start editing the source code, simply find the item you want to edit in the left menu and click it.
-A new editor will appear and the current source will be downloaded from the Integromat.
+A new editor will appear and the current source will be downloaded from Integromat.

 You can edit it as a normal file.
 If your app contains some RPCs or IML functions, they'll be provided to you, if it's possible in the currently edited code.

 ![Source editor with hint](./resources/readme/ctrl_src_01.png)

-After pressing `CTRL+S`, the source code will be automatically uploaded back to the Integromat.
+After pressing `CTRL+S`, the source code will be automatically uploaded back to Integromat.

 ### Adding a new item

-To add a new item, such a module, connection, webhook or anything else, right click the corresponding folder and click the `New <item>` option.
+To add a new item, such as a module, connection, webhook or anything else, right click the corresponding folder and click the `New <item>` option.

 ![New item](./resources/readme/ctrl_new_01.png)

-Each time the prompt will appear and you'll be asked to fill in some information about the newly created item.
-Just goo through it.
+Each time the prompt will appear, you'll be asked to fill in some information about the newly created item.
+Just go through it.
 Your new items will always appear under the corresponding folder.

 ![New item created](./resources/readme/ctrl_new_02.png)